TSG 1899 Hoffenheim II

 TSG 1899 Hoffenheim II is the reserve team of German association football club TSG 1899 Hoffenheim, based in Hoffenheim, Baden-Württemberg.
 The team was promoted to the third-tier 3.
 Liga for the first time for the 2025–26 season.

 History

 With the rise of the first team the club's reserve side, TSG 1899 Hoffenheim II, started to climb through the ranks, too.
 It entered the Verbandsliga Baden in 2001, only a year after the senior team had won this league, and won promotion to the Oberliga Baden-Württemberg in its second season there after coming second in the Verbandsliga.

 After seven seasons in the Oberliga where it gradually improved season by season the team won promotion to the Regionalliga Süd after a league title in 2010.
 With the disbanding of the Regionalliga Süd in 2012 Hoffenheim II became part of the new Regionalliga Südwest.

+Hoffenheim II spent 15 seasons playing in the Regionalliga before a first place finish in 2025 saw the team promoted to the 3.
+Liga for the first time.